1EdTech/cert-schema/docs/examples.md

 Learning Machine proof of employment certificate
 ------------------------------------------------

-Learning Machine generated proof of employment digital certificates for their employees.
+Learning Machine generated proof of employment blockchain certificates for their employees.
 The raw, unsigned json below was the input resulting in [this Learning Machine certificate](https://hr.learningmachine.com/52d8acfc86584d0c40700631)